torryatco/Redesign-spr25/readme.md

 }
 ```

-Set the text in the carousel.
+Set the text in the figure caption.

 Find the appropriate traversal `const titleText = this.firstChild.title`: